Syncinus/ReactionCats/Reaction Cats Beta 3/Mechanics Stuff/Rules.md

 You May Have Noticed The Ultimate
 Customization Folder In The Game Stuff
 Section, This Is To Customize Cats, Inside
 The Folder It Has 1.
-Ability Modules, 2.
-Actions, And 3.
+Ability Modules, And 2.
 Event Stuff All Of This Is Buyable Using Customization Points, To Get 1 Customization Point, Take Down A Cat In A Battle, The Abilitys Have Something That Says AS, Short For Ability Slots, Cats In Reaction Cats Normally